AlessioCappello2/TweetSentimentAnalysis/README.md

 ```

 ### [deep_translator](https://github.com/nidhaloff/deep-translator)
-Deep_translator is a flexible tool to translate between different languages in a simple way using multiple translators.
+Deep_translator is a flexible tool that can translate between different languages in a simple way using multiple translators.
 ```
 pip install deep-translator
 ```

 ## Configure user credentials
-Modify ```config.ini``` in order to run the application properly: put your username, email and password (run it locally, do not share with anyone).
-I suggest using a secondary account since it is possible that X may track the activity related to the account as suspicious and ban it.
+Modify ```config.ini``` in order to run the application properly: put your username, email and password (run it locally, do not share it with anyone).
+I suggest using a secondary account since X may track the activity related to the account as suspicious and ban it.

 ## Usage
-To launch the application, activate your virtual environment and launch on command line:
+To launch the application, activate your virtual environment and launch on the command line:
 ```
 python main.py --topic TOPIC [--count COUNT] [--reqs]
 ```